kingdsl/kingdsl.github.io/_posts/2021-04-11-merge-sort.md

 The 'internalSort' just chose the indexes to slide the sub-array when this one has mutated.

 ### I've created a chart to visualize these steps.
-The eight times that the merge sort is going called.
+The eight times that the merge sort is going to be called.
 In each step, you will find:
 - The current array state.
 - The recursion levels in the blue background.
 - Each recursion level has the current state array and a square (Red for the left array and blue for the right array).